oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Deploy the account service

-  You will now deploy your account service to the Oracle Backend for Spring Boot using the CLI.
+  You will now deploy your account service to the Oracle Backend for Spring Boot and Microservices using the CLI.
 Run this command to redeploy your service, make sure you provide the correct path to your JAR file. **Note** that this command may take 1-3 minutes to complete:

     ```shell
     oractl:> <copy>deploy --app-name application --service-name account --artifact-path /path/to/accounts-0.0.1-SNAPSHOT.jar --image-version 0.0.1</copy>